A Conservation Management Curriculum

 Community partnership Coastal zone plans

 Natural capital – any stock of natural assets that yields a flow of valuable goods and services into the future.
-The total stock of environmental assets which make up natural capital may be divided into three categories; non-renewable resources, the finite capacity of natural systems to produce "renewable resources" and the capacity of natural systems to absorb our emissions without side effects.
+The total stock of environmental assets which make up natural capital may be divided into three categories; non-renewable resources, the finite capacity of natural systems to produce "renewable resources" and the capacity of natural systems to absorb our wastes and emissions without destructive side effects.

 Physical capital – the stock of material resources such as equipment, buildings, machinery and other infrastructure that can be used to produce a flow of future income.